-- CCF is an EDI clearing center provided by TELEDIN.
-It was specifically developed for the automotive and retail industries.
+- eXitePRO - CCF is an EDI clearing center provided by EDITEL.
+It was specifically developed for the automotive industries.
 The service offers a connection to the most important VANs and supports all current EDI standards such as EDIFACT, ODETTE, VDA or X12 and message formats used by ERP and WMS vendors such as XML, IDoc, positional text files or csv.

 - CHARACTER SET